LERCAutomation/DataExtractor-ArcPro-UserGuide/faq/faq.rst

 Frequently Asked Questions
 **************************

-This is a list of Frequently Asked Questions about the DataExtractor tool.
+This is a list of Frequently Asked Questions about the Data Extractor tool.
 Feel free to suggest new entries!

 General questions
 =================

 **How do I get a copy of the tool?**

-	The latest version of the tool can be downloaded from `GitHub <https://github.com/LERCAutomation/DataExtractor-MapInfo/releases>`_.
+	The latest version of the tool can be downloaded from `GitHub <https://github.com/LERCAutomation/DataExtractor-ArcPro/releases>`_.
 Please ensure that you use the correct configuration file, an example copy of which is also included with the release.

 **Can several people use the tool at the same time?**